Fill your College Details

 What is AI in Development and Data Analysis?

-In simple terms, AI tools utilise machine learning models and natural language processing (NLP) to assist humans in completing technical tasks more efficiently and accurately.
+In simple terms, AI tools utilise machine learning models and natural language processing (NLP) to help humans in completing technical tasks more efficiently and accurately.

 In software development, AI can: